 The tool comes as a bootable ISO image that you can burn on a disk, or USB stick and boot from the device to securely make all the files off the drive.
 If you have ever formatted your system and reinstalled the OS, you won’t find it any difficult.

 How to use DBAN

 If you want to know about what DBAN is, you can have all the information by pressing the F2 key.
-F3 key will guide you with the quick commands that DBAN supports.
+The F3 key will guide you with the quick commands that DBAN supports.
 Whereas, the Enter key will get you started.
-It will ask you if you want to perform ‘Quick Erase’ that is wiping all the data with taking least of your time.
+It will ask you if you want to perform ‘Quick Erase’ that is wiping all the data by taking the least of your time.
 But do remember, quick erasing won’t be as efficient as a thorough erase.
-You will also see ‘number of passes” option.
-What this option does is, it repeats the cleaning cycle again and again, making sure there is no data recovery possible.
+You will also see the ‘number of passes” option.
+What this option does is, it repeats the cleaning cycle, again and again, making sure there is no data recovery possible.
 The app promises,

 DBAN prevents all known techniques of hard disk forensic analysis.
 It does not provide users with a proof of erasure, such as an audit-ready erasure report.

 Risks of using DBAN

 If you don’t want to deal with all this hassle, you can type autonuke to let DBAN figure things out and automate things with default settings.

 Being in the beta stage, the app doesn’t guarantee you full stability.
 But given that you are trying to wipe the hard drive, there is not much which could go wrong.
 The website does warn you, though,